AuzebijusKurksnys/criminal-kitchen/docs/README.md

-# Criminal Kitchen - Kitchen Management Platform
+# Kitchen Criminals - Kitchen Management Platform

 ## Overview
 Criminal Kitchen is a comprehensive kitchen management platform designed for restaurants and food service businesses.
 The system provides inventory management, supplier pricing, invoice processing, and compliance tracking in a modern, web-based interface.